raehik/pladlang/README.md

 To compile the LaTeX output, you'll need LaTeX with a bunch of packages including [mathpartir][ctan-mathpartir].
 (TODO)

+## Acknowledgements
+Summaries of the languages implemented in Pladlang were originally provided as course material for the 2020 CO663 module at UKC.

+Language EF is adapted from: *Harper, Robert.
+Practical foundations for programming languages.
+Cambridge University Press, 2016.*

 ## License
 Provided under the MIT license.
 Please see [LICENSE](LICENSE) for the full license text.